pete-jacobsson/gdgtm/README.md

 ## Supported Data Formats
-gdgtm has only been tested for geotif (.tif) format.
+gdgtm has only been tested for geotif (.tif) format. gdgtm.manage functions have not been tested due to need to re-evaluate their role in target workflows

 ## Testing
 gdgtm functions are built in Jupyter with explicit tests built into the process.